esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 #### 🛠️ Solution: Qualify and Quantify an Accessibility Issue
 Marcy highlights the issue of inputs without adjacent labels.
 They just have placeholder text that disappears as you start typing.
+>For the expected outcome, the ideal solution would be adding a visible text label.
+This might require going back to the design team, which isn’t always easy to do.
+From a cognitive accessibility perspective, though, having no visually persistent label is a problem.
+This cognitive burden would be considered the actual outcome.
+> For WCAG Success Criteria, the placeholder attributes on the inputs technically expose accessible names to Assistive Technologies.
+This means the criterion for 4.1.2 Name, Role, Value, is satisfied even though it is a best practice to use a `<label>` element.
+But there is still an issue for cognitive users that could fall under 2.4.6 Headings and Labels (Level AA).

+🚨**Takeaway**: _"Include as much context in your ticket/issue as you can to encourage it gets picked up and addressed in a timely fashion."_ 🚨

+I really like Marcy appro

 ## Useful resources
 TODO: Add more  useful links.